Hartford Personal Injury Attorneys

 If the victim’s insurance company gets involved, it’s common to require arbitration.
 This process consists of presenting the case in front of a neutral party who makes the final decision, called a mediator.
 During mediation, the at-fault party and victim will work together with this impartial third party to reach an acceptable settlement without involving the courts.

 Many personal injury case examples are available, and you may not even know that your case falls under this category.
-A few of the most common personal injury case categories include:
+A few of the most common personal injury case categories our Hartford personal injury lawyers see include:

 The Connecticut Crash Data Repository collected statistics to give a good look at the impacts of fatal or debilitating car accidents throughout the state.
 In 2022, from January to October, they recorded 3,662 accidents, with 1,128 injuries and 10 fatalities.
 With these accidents, rear-end and angle collisions were the main accident types.